AdobeDocs/campaign-web.en/help/v8/personalization/predefined-filters.md

 You can then access the full list of predefined filters available for the current context.

 You can also use the filter shortcuts available in the **Favorite filters** section of the drop-down.
+Learn more about favorites in [this section](#fav-filter).

 For example, to build an audience from a predefined filter, follow these steps: